Internship within a CARE Partnership

 careers in health (including mental health), health policy, data analytics, computer science,

 psychology, or economic policy are highly encouraged to apply.
 Additionally, Spanish speaking students or students

 wishing to gain practical experience using Spanish would be excellent candidates for this opportunity.
-Please see Dr. Carla Pezzia, Dr. Inimary Toby, or Dr. Tammy Leonard for more information about current internship opportunities.
+Please see Dr. Carla Pezzia, or Dr. Inimary Toby for more information about current internship opportunities.

 Below is a list of UD students who have interned through CARE and completed a CARE-related